 The office must be informed immediately if there is a change of home address, email address, cell phone number, or home telephone number for purposes of mailing and/or emergency notification.
+All students must have a residential address on file within the school office.
 Please bring to the attention of the office any changes made over the summer so they can be sure to update our system.
 Please note that Saint Martin de Porres School extensively utilizes electronic communication.
 Failure of a parent/guardian to keep the office informed of changes in email addresses will result in the inability to receive important school information.